 - It has the flexibility to be either durable or limited.
 Because this is a powerful document, you should get legal advice before using it.

 Tax Power of Attorney

-This form allows the agent, generally a qualified individual such as an accountant, to prepare and submit tax information to the Department of Revenue on behalf of the grantor.
+A tax power of attorney allows the agent, generally a qualified individual such as an accountant, to prepare and submit tax information to the Department of Revenue on behalf of the principal.

 Vehicle Power of Attorney

-This type of power of attorney allows the agent to buy, sell, and handle the necessary paperwork with the Massachusetts Department of Motor Vehicles on the grantor’s behalf.
+A vehicle power of attorney allows the agent to buy, sell, and handle the necessary paperwork with the Massachusetts Registry of Motor Vehicles on the principal's behalf.